HomeTutorialsHow to Choose a Lure Effectively for Almost Any Fish Species

 3. Hooks – Why The Hooks Are The Most Important Parts On Your Fishing Lures

 Hooks are a very overlooked feature within the sport of fishing.
 Do not ever skimp on the quality of your hooks.
 There are barbed hooks and those without barbs.
 For most hard lures, they utilize the classic stainless steel barbed treble hooks.
 For many soft lures, the hooks usually have a single point, although not always.
 Barbed hooks generally speaking will make it easier to hook the fish and make it harder for them to get off.
 For barbless hooks, the fish can get off a lot easier once hooked.
-Choosing the right hook for your lure is critical in how it will behave.
+Choosing the right hook for your lure is critical to how it will behave.

 You don’t want to try and rig a plastic worm on any hook other than one designed for the rig you want.
 Also true for crankbaits and other hard baits, the trebles must be extremely similar if you ever want to switch them out simply because improper hooks will destroy the intended action.
 Try not to hook yourself with a barbed hook.
 If those barbs go to deep, it can require extensive treatment to remove.
 Some may want to use circle hooks for this exact reason.

 Barbless hooks are beneficial because they will slide right out if they go deep in your hand.
 For this reason, always make sure to have your emergency fishing kit contents ready to clean up any hook injuries.
 Exposed hooks will often get hung up inside of grassy areas and ones without exposed ones will not.
 For instance, fishing with frogs or other bait that does not have exposed hooks will reduce the chances of snagging by 100%.
 Big fish love to hide in these areas.